eegsynth/eegsynth/README.md

 sudo apt-get install lame
 ```

-### Switch Launchcontrol XL to low-power mode

-To use the Launch Control XL connected directly (without powered USB hub) with the Raspberry Pi you must first switch it to low-power mode.
-To do this hold down both the *User* and *Factory Template* buttons and insert the USB cable.
-Release the buttons and press *Record Arm*.
-Finally press the right arrow button.

 ### Fix audio problems on Raspberry Pi

 The following are some attempts to get the software synthesizer module working nicely with the audio interface of the Raspberry Pi.